kayatsa/sims-renamer/README.md

 ## Pending Features

-This script currently does not actually rename the files.
-This feature is currently being worked on and tested, and will be released as soon as possible.
+This script runs into an error when multiple files have the same "Last modified" date and time.
+The next feature will be to check for these errors and rename them to **YYYY-MM-DD_HH:MM:SS**, **YYYY-MM-DD_HH:MM:SS_1**, and so on.

 ## Contributing